 How often should I water?

-Depends on the turf variety and the weather.
+How often you water your lawn will depend on the turf variety and the weather.

 Slight wilting or footprinting (when the grass doesn’t rebound after walking on it) are indications that the lawn needs watering.

 Deep infrequent watering will help the grass develop strong root systems that can extract water from a much larger volume of soil compared to the shallow roots associated with frequent light watering.